MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/creating-a-log-file-for-the-code-analysis-tool.md

 ---
-title: Creating a log file for the code analysis tool
+title: Creating a Log File for the Code Analysis Tool
 description: The Windows Server 2012 Hardware Certification Program requires a Driver Verification Log (DVL) for all applicable driver submissions. ms.date: 04/20/2017
 ---